B o r r o w e d

 "My Lord, Sister!"

-"That man, he come up to the buggy with that big grin still on his face.
+"That ugly man, he come up to the buggy with that big grin still on his face.
 Jesse grabbed the basket off my lap and handed it over to him.
 He yanked the rag off the top and tossed it to the ground and went to eatin' my sandwiches like he'a hog.
 Jesse say to 'im, 'You tell Louvenia here who them folks yonder are.
 She gots to know how good it is with me so's to keep 'er doin' what I tell 'er.'"

 "That man, with a mouth full of my food, he say, 'Sister, that there is a nigger chain-gang.
 They's worthless vagrants, them is.
 Owe the county jails money to pay off theys fines for vagrancy.
-But they ain't got none, so they come work the roads or the county ditches.
+But they ain't got no money, so they come work the roads or the county ditches.
 They earn a quarter a day, and ever' cent goes to the boss.
 Yeah, done lost another over there.
 Bet he's dead from heatstroke,' he gestured to the man covered with so much dust you couldn't no more make out his face."

 I was speechless.

 She continued, "Jesse, he say to that man, 'Tell Louvenia 'bout them women over there!'
 The man grinned, and with his dirty hand grabbed a fist full of my cake and started shoving it into his mouth, nodding to Jesse as he swallowed it down.
 That hog did!
 Then he said, 'Them women, they's whores, ain't they Jesse?
 Sure, they are.
 They don't work hard enough out there.
 Ain't that right?
-You can plainly see, they is.
-They owe me overtime now don't they?
-So, end of the day, they service the men here.
+You can plainly see they ain't no good.
+So, they owe me overtime now don't they?
+End of the day, they service the men here.
 Yeah, they sure as hell do!
 The man that works hardest and gives me no grief, he first at 'er while the others watch.
 Then they gets their turn on her.
 Don't make no difference, they's whores.'
 That's what that man said, then went to laughin' like it was at me.
 Jesse, he laughed with 'im and turned the buggy 'round and headed back.
 That was my picnic that day.
 So, you still think it's easy movin' on?
 I got nowheres to go.
 Got no money, and after living in this alley I got no name people gonna respect.
-Cause you know, me and Jesse weren't never really married.
+Cause me and Jesse weren't never married.
 And you know what that makes me this alley?
 Me livin' with a man I ain't married to?
 I'd be called a whore by the folks livin' up and down this alley!
 So, now where you think we can head off to?
 Huh?
 Well, you go ask Jesse.
 He'll tell you where we had that picnic, 'cause that's 'bout where we'd end up!"

 "But where we headed now if we stay here?"
 I replied.
 "We're climbing into a box.
 A pine box Jesse gonna nail shut and put six feet under," I said.